 Anyone can make edits to your Google My Business listing.
 A doctor’s office could be re-categorized as a mortician.

 What’s worse, you may not even get a notification.
 Google does send notifications to the one primary email listed on your account.
 But they don’t appear to send them to the emails defined as “Manager” or “Account Manager”, and reportedly even the primary account email doesn’t often get a notification if a change has been made.

 Even in the Settings control panel of your GMB account, there is no explicit notification to alert you when someone makes a change to your listing.

 This may change, of course.
 Google is always improving their products.
-But for now it’s something you need to be aware of.
-It’s also one of the best reasoning going to closely monitor activity in your GMB account, and to get frequent reports.
+But for now, it’s something you need to be aware of.
+It’s also one of the best reasoning going to closely monitor activity in your GMB account, and to get frequent Google my business reports.